 Why is it so hard for kids to sleep deeply the closer they get to 6:00 am?
 The answer lies in the brain’s melatonin secretion.
-This hormone, which is responsible for making us feel sleepy, peaks between the hours of 2:00 am and 4:00 am.
+Melatonin, which is responsible for making us feel sleepy, peaks between the hours of 2:00 am and 4:00 am.
 From the hours of 4:00 am on there appears to be a precipitous drop in melatonin secretion.
 Less melatonin means the body has a harder time staying asleep.

 While these twins were clearly waking frequently around 4:00 and 5:00 am, I also noticed that they repeatedly cycled from being awake and crying to appearing totally asleep.
 In fact, many times while they were crying out their eyes remain closed.
 Even though their sleep was irregular, it was still mostly sleep with some errant cries of between 5-10 minutes.

 Just because a child is struggling to stay asleep in the early morning does not mean they do not want to be asleep.
 They’re simply having a harder time sleeping than they normally do.
-Their circadian rhythm most likely has them set on a cycle where they are meant to be asleep for about 11-12 hours at night (regardless of brief wakings at night for feedings).
-If they are waking before those 11-12 hours are up then they almost certainly need and want to fall back to sleep, they are simply having a hard time doing so.
+Their circadian rhythm most likely has them set on a cycle where they are meant to be asleep for about 11-12 hours at night.
+(Regardless of brief wakings at night for feedings.)
+If they are waking before those 11-12 hours are up, then they almost certainly need and want to fall back to sleep.
+They are simply having a hard time doing so.

 Now, what do you do to eliminate this early morning waking?
-An excellent way is to make sure they know how to put themselves to sleep during the rest of the day and at bedtime.
-One of the other reasons it’s so tough for babies to sleep early in the morning is because when they wake up they’re unable to fall back to sleep because they are reliant on some thing or some one to put them back to sleep when they wake.
+An excellent way is to make sure they know how to put themselves to sleep during the rest of the day, and at bedtime.
+One of the main reasons it’s so tough for babies to sleep early in the morning is because they are reliant on some thing or some one to put them back to sleep when they wake.